 Is Powered Paragliding safe?

-It is probably the safest form of private aviation ever devised, It is safer than flying in small planes or riding motorcycles but not as safe as driving.
-One reason for the good safety record is that most problems will prevent the pilot from successfully taking off.
+Powered paragliding is probably the safest form of private aviation ever devised, It is safer than flying in small airplanes or riding motorcycles but not as safe as driving.
+One reason for the great safety record is that most problems will prevent the pilot from successfully taking off.

 Paragliding is an outdoor sport and the weather is unpredictable.
-A thorough understanding of the air, and the dynamics of flight makes a trained pilot much safer than an untrained pilot.
+A thorough understanding of the air and the dynamics of flight makes a trained pilot much safer than an untrained pilot.
 The primary safety factors are personal judgment and attitude.
-You must be willing to learn gradually and to think with your head not with your ego.
-If you do not, then you can get injured or killed; if you do, then you can paraglide well into your life.
+You must be willing to learn gradually and to think with your head, not with your ego.
+If you do not learn good aeronautical decision making, then you can get injured or killed; but if you do, you can expect to paraglide for a very long time.

-The professionally produced USPPA DVD Risk & Reward, goes a long way to explaining where the risk is and how to avoid it.
+The professionally produced USPPA DVD Risk & Reward does a great job explaining where the risk is and how to avoid it.
 Any pilot who starts training should see it before soloing.

 What do I need to Powered Paraglide?

 You will need a backpack motor unit (PPG), a paraglider (wing), and a helmet.
-Most pilots also fly with radios for communicating with other pilots on the ground or in the air.
+Most pilots also fly with radios to communicate with other pilots on the ground or in the air.

 How far do you have to run to get airborne?

-Just a few steps will be necessary in a 5-10 breeze.
-However, in a calm wind condition, 10 to 50 steps may be necessary.
+Just a few steps will be necessary in a 5-10 mph breeze.
+However, in calm wind conditions, 10 to 50 steps may be necessary.
 If you motor unit has more power = less steps.